-Guidelines: Those attending worship are required to wear a mask, maintain social distance of at least 6 feet at all times, enter the church through the side door on the Congo-Niantic Road side, and exit through the front doors, unless you require the use of the elevator.
-Sharing of the peace, as we are accustomed to, and hymn singing is not being observed at this time and please bring your Bible from home if you so choose.
+Guidelines: Those attending worship are required to wear a mask, maintain social distance of at least 6 feet at all times, enter the church through the side door on the Congo-Niantic Road side.
+Exit through front doors, unless you require the use of the elevator.
+Sharing of the peace, as we are accustomed to, and hymn singing is not being observed at this time.
+Bring your Bible from home if you so choose.
 If you do not feel comfortable attending church, your health is compromised or you feel sick, it is okay to stay home.

 April 5: church office will be closed in observance of the Easter holiday.